Chickpeas coated in a thick and flavorful sauce! There are no onions or tomatoes in this recipe, just chickpeas, spices, and oil.

 It has a distinct tangy flavor thanks to the dried green mango powder (amchur powder) and dried pomegranate powder (anardana powder).
 It also calls for roasted cumin powder and earthy black salt (kala namak).
 All of the spices in this recipe are important to getting the right flavor.

 The anardana powder may be new to you.
-You can buy this powder at your local Indian grocery store or on amazon; it’s just ground up dried pomegranate seeds.
+You can buy this powder at your local Indian grocery store or on amazon; it’s just ground-up dried pomegranate seeds.
 This recipe calls for roasting the powder, which makes it very dark brown, nearly black in color.
 This spice, along with the roasted cumin powder, gives the chikar cholay its signature dark color and adds an incredible toasted, slightly fruity, tangy flavor.

-Chikar cholay is different from the more popular chana masala in that it is only flavored with spices and oil, whereas chana masala calls for onions, ginger, garlic, and tomatoes.
+Chikar cholay is different from the more popular Chana Masala in that it is only flavored with spices and oil, whereas chana masala calls for onions, ginger, garlic, and tomatoes.
 Both recipes call for a different blend of spices.

 Some thicken this muddy chole with masoor dal (red lentils), chana dal, or with potatoes.
 My family’s recipe doesn’t call for any of those ingredients.
 We mash the chickpeas a bit, and it works great.
 The sauce thickens on its own after a few minutes, once the spices really soak in the oil.